Ripper Street: Reception

 Ahead of its debut in the US, IGN's Roth Cornet reviewed the first episode, discussing how "the setting is handled with absolute care and a razor-sharp attention to detail, from costume and production design to the varied vocal cadences of the players, the texture and flavor of London's East End are brought to vivid life."
 The review continues to discuss the show's depiction of London's streets in the Victorian era: Ripper Street provides a gritty look at the evolving streets of London and the advent of technology at the time; be it the "moving-picture-machine" that is featured in "I Need Light" or the introduction of early forensics that follows through the series.
 More interesting still is that it is the dirt and bones look at the uses of said technology that is in play here.
 This is no wink-wink "look at how charming early cameras were" depiction, but rather a portrayal of the underbelly of what those cameras would have been used for.
 Additionally, there is engaging interplay between those who would usher in necessary change and those who are, as Jackson says, "the barriers to progress."

 The Hollywood Reporter gave it significant praise: "Ripper Street is a well-acted, well-written and compelling mystery series.
-And even better, there’s no waiting around, wishing it would improve.
-It’s alluring from the start."
+And even better, there's no waiting around, wishing it would improve.
+It's alluring from the start."
 Los Angeles Times called it "Well-written and acted."

-Some female critics have not been so positive about the show, disappointed by its two-dimensional portrayal of women as either repressed wives and mothers or prostitutes.

-Grace Dent of The Independent was more satirical about the show, but was still unamused by the portrayal of women, stating "centuries may shift and fashions may change, yet raping and murdering women has really never been as popular."
+Grace Dent of The Independent was satirical about the show and was unamused by the portrayal of women, stating "centuries may shift and fashions may change, yet raping and murdering women has really never been as popular."

 The show was later voted best show of 2013 in a UK public poll for the Radio Times TV guide and magazine shortly after the series had ended, ahead of Doctor Who.